I. CONTACT INFORMATION

 What is the best way to contact an undergraduate counselor in the UCLA Department of Economics?

-We encourage current and prospective students to contact us via the MyUCLA Message Center for quick and general questions requiring short answers.
-Sign in by using your UCLA Logon, click on Need Help, then submit your question to the Academic counseling unit called “Economics.”
-Please note that the counselors do not check messages on the weekends or on university holidays.
-During busy periods, before sending a follow-up request, please know that it may take the counselors extra time to respond to your message.
-In the meantime, you can attend drop-in hours or schedule an appointment, if you have an urgent concern.
+Please note that the counselors do not check messages during non-business hours, including on the weekends or on university holidays.
+During busy periods such as enrollment times, before sending a follow-up request, please know that it may take the counselors extra time to respond to your message.
+In the meantime, you can attend drop-in hours or schedule an appointment.
+For further contact information, click here.

 What are the office hours for the Economics Undergraduate Counseling Office?
 Where is the office located?